 In Japanese, people usually introduce themselves by their family names or full names.
 When they introduce their full name, the family name comes first, and the first name comes second.

 In English, when you asked what you do for work, you give a summary of your job, or the name of your profession.
-In Japan, it’s common to answer only, ” Kaishain-desu” (I’m an office worker. /I work for a company.)
+In Japan, it’s common to answer only, ” Kaishain-desu” (I’m an office worker, or I work for a company.)

-In Japan, you shouldn’t engage in handshakes, especially if your status is equal to or lower than that of your counterpart.
-In Japan, the handshake is for equals.
-Instead of the traditional handshake after greeting, it’s a Japanese standard for you to bow.
-Bowing or お辞儀 (ojigi) is a form of respect for the Japanese.
-As a rule of thumb, always bow at least 15 degrees and remember to place your hands in front of you.
+It is customary not to engage in handshakes in Japan, particularly if your status is equal to or lower than that of your counterpart.
+Handshakes between equals are acceptable in Japan.
+Instead of the traditional handshake, Japanese custom dictates that you bow after greeting.
+Bowing, or お辞儀 (ojigi), is a sign of respect in Japan.
+As a general rule, always bow at least 15 degrees and remember to keep your hands in front of you.

-Maybe you’ve been doing your Japanese self-introduction for years, repeating the same three phrases over and over.
-Maybe you’ve already read this guide and know the basics.
-You’re ready to improve!
-Below are sample phrases you can incorporate into your standard “Jikoshoukai” to spice it up and make your self-introduction memorable.
+Maybe you’ve been giving your Japanese self-introduction for an extended period, reciting the same three phrases repeatedly.
+Perhaps you have already read this manual and comprehended the fundamentals.
+It’s time to enhance!
+The following are examples of expressions you can integrate into your typical “Jikoshoukai” to add piquancy and make your self-introduction unforgettable.

 Means, Hello.
 Nice to meet you.